+The average student loan debt is on the rise.
 Are you looking for opportunities that can help you clear your student debt?
-If yes, then the student loan forgiveness programs can be your saviour.
+If yes, then the student loan forgiveness programs can be your savior.
 It can help you with forgiving the loan amount depending on the program type you choose.
 It doesn't happen overnight and isn’t an easy process, hence, we’re here to help.

 Student Loan Forgiveness can only work if you’ve taken a federal student loan.
 This is the special benefit of federal loans.
 Under special conditions, the federal government can forgive the loan up to some extent, and in some cases, it can forgive the entire amount.